-Completely wireless earbuds usually come in two varieties: round buds that slightly stick out of your ears and AirPod knockoffs with stems that extend down from the ear.
+Completely wireless earbuds usually come in two varieties: round buds that slightly stick out of your ears and fake AirPods with stems that extend down from the ear.
 Plantronics took a different approach with its BackBeat Fit 3100 headset, which consists of two cordless buds that hook around the ears for maximum security.

 Plantronics designed these earbuds for outdoor workouts, with tips that sit just outside the ear canal so you can easily hear the environment around you.
-That means some songs sound muffled when you're running outside, but it's a trade-off that some athletes won't mind.
+That means some songs sound muffled when you're running outside, but as this BackBeat Fit 3100 review will explain, it's a trade-off that some athletes won't mind.

 The silicone around-ear hooks (which come in black or gray) and metallic blue earbuds look vaguely futuristic, but they are relatively subtle for wireless buds.
-Completely cordless options usually bulge out from the ear (see Bose's SoundSport Free) or hang down from the ear (like Apple’s AirPods).
+Completely cordless options usually bulge out from the ear (seethe Bose SoundSport Free) or hang down from the ear (like the Apple AirPods).
 The BackBeat Fit 3100 buds are more streamlined, even with the ear hook.
 The tip, which isn't interchangeable, is a bright orange-y red.
 Luckily, no one will see this tip in your ear, so the obnoxious color isn't a huge deal.
 A small wing helps the bud fit more securely.

 Plantronics also designed a unique, soft-shell charging case for the company's latest earphones.
 The case is larger than those from rivals Jabra and Jaybird, but it also sports a convenient zip enclosure that makes it easier to open than Jabra's Elite Active 65t case.